Hello d=0, welcome decentralization! 🙂

 So you can see, that we are on average well below 0.5s propagation time for producing and receiving blocks which is very good.
 So it was because the other pool is very poorly connected to the network and thus did not receive my block in the appropriate time.
 Just to note, the blocks were 3 seconds apart, that’s more than enough time if you are operating your pool in the correct way.

 Overall the epoch ended good for us with ~107% luck.

 |======================================================================================| | Leader | Ideal | Luck | Adopted | Confirmed | Missed | Ghosted | Stolen | Invalid | |======================================================================================| | 67 | 56.89 | 117.77% | 0 | 0 | 0 | 0 | 0 | 0 | |======================================================================================|

 In Epoch 257 we were assigned 67 leader slots which is a luck of ~118%.
-As we have seen during the last epochs we will most likely loose a few blocks to slot battles, height battles or other issues we can not influence.
-It will still be a quiet good epoch for us.
+As we have seen during the last epochs we will most likely lose a few blocks to slot battles, height battles or other issues we can not influence.
+It will still be a quite good epoch for us.